01 of 06

 Here’s a great card magic trick that’s easy to learn and perform.
 The effect is actually a combination of a location effect and strong revelation.

-You can watch a video of the explanation that supplements the written instructions that follow below.
+You can watch a video of the explanation that supplements these written instructions.

 You have a spectator freely select a card and then replace and lose it in the deck.
 You ask the spectator to name his card and then you proceed to spell the name of the card and deal cards—one by one, one card for each letter—onto the table.
 When you reach the last letter, the card that you deal and turnover is the spectator’s chosen card.